Photography Backup Workflow

-Data loss is a very painful experience that unfortunately many of us go through at some point of our lives.
+Data loss is a very painful experience that unfortunately many of us go through at some point in our lives.
 In my workshops, lectures and this website, I spend quite a bit of time advocating the need for a well-established workflow that incorporates solid backup strategies to prevent data loss.
 And during this process, I came across many different backup routines practiced by other photographers, some of which I found to be downright scary.
 You have probably heard of horror stories of professional photographers losing their life’s work, or wedding photographers losing images of weddings that they were not able to deliver to their clients yet.

 It sure happens, and it usually happens at the worst possible time too!
-It is one thing when you lose your personal data / photos and totally another when you are dealing with a client who paid you money.
+It is one thing when you lose your personal data or photos, and totally another when you are dealing with a client who paid you money.
 I cannot imagine how one could even handle a situation with lost wedding photos, as it would be impossible to recreate those precious moments.
 Sadly, for many of us, it seems like data loss has to take place in order for us to seriously consider a solid backup strategy and workflow.

 But it does not have to!
 In this article, I will walk you through two scenarios for establishing a good photography backup workflow: a low-cost and painless workflow for hobbyists, and a much more serious workflow for enthusiasts and professionals.
 For the second scenario, I will reveal my own backup strategy.

-Any time you deal with data, there is always a potential for partial or complete loss and it is not a matter of “if”, it is a matter of “when”.
-You might think your data sits safe on your computer and your external drive, but what if you lose both?
+Any time you deal with data, there is always a potential for partial or complete loss, and it is not a matter of “if”, but a matter of “when”.
+You might think your data sits safely on your computer and your external drive, but what if you lose both?
 Have you thought of a possibility of burglary, fire, flood or other natural disasters?
 What do you have in place today to protect your data from such catastrophes?
 If you have never thought of such questions, it might be a good time to revisit your workflow and make necessary adjustments, before it is too late.

 Before you think about a backup strategy, it is a good idea to revisit your current workflow process.
 Where do you import your images?
 Where do you store your images and how?
 Is there a single place where your data resides, or is it scattered in different locations?

 These are all very important questions to ask and if you do not have the answers or you are confused about the process, this is where you need to start.
 Personally, I like taking a simplistic approach to file management.
 I always import my images to a single folder and store them there, which makes it easy to locate, backup and potentially restore images.

 I organize images with a two-tiered approach: both on file system level and on software level (Lightroom), a process that I dubbed “hybrid file management”, which you can read about below.
-It is a very solid and proven approach and I am happy to say that many photographers have successfully adopted it, using it actively as part of their workflow.
+It is a very solid and proven approach, and I am happy to say that many photographers have successfully adopted it, using it actively as part of their workflows.
 Let’s discuss it in detail.

 If you have not read my article on photography workflow, now is the time to do it, as you need to understand what workflow stands for and what it is comprised of.